FrankPassalacqua88/Group_Project/README.md

 We are in the process of cleansing data for utilization.

-A list of resources is available here:
+A list of resources is available here: [Resource Hyperlinks](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/4bf8de5c99385051b0ad16081716bf3c53ba59b7/Resources/Hyperlinks/Resource_Hyperlinks.docx)

 **Questions to be Answered**
 1. Is there a correlation between a country's economic factors (GDP), demographics (population) and medal count?